 We take on powerful interests.
 We remind employers and insurance companies of their duties.

-As stated, it is intended to streamline the process, making it arguably easier to settle claims.
+The NC Work Comp laws are intended to streamline the process, making it arguably easier to settle claims.

 Many people are afraid to call a lawyer, thinking it will cost a bunch of money.
 At the Dodge Jones Injury Law Firm, we don’t work that way.

 Legal Fees are earned based on successes in obtaining a Settlement, Verdict, or Judgment.
 Legal Fees are earned, contingent on a recovery.
 That means we only get paid legal fees if we are able to recover some sort of financial compensation.

 Work Comp Lawyers get a percentage of the recovery.
 There may be costs associated with litigation or presenting a claim.

 And while we may advance certain costs, the Client is ultimately responsible for the costs of bringing a claim.

 If you have specific questions about our fee structures, please give us a call.
 We put our agreements in writing.
 We want you to understand everything about your case, including what and how lawyers are paid legal fees.

 We have five offices in Eastern North Carolina.
 We can meet with you in Greenville, Jacksonville, Morehead City, New Bern, and Beaufort.
 Our goal is to make the process of meeting with us, and hopefully retaining our legal services, easy as possible.
 We’ll visit you at home and in the hospital or rehab center.

 We want you to focus on your injuries and getting well.